ziapeltagames/six-winters/docs/DESIGN.md

 Would need to come up with a list of traits beforehand.
 Probably in the 7-10 range?
 The best time to assign these might be during interludes.
 Putting them on encounter cards is probably the best spot for them.
 Putting them on locations could get pretty messy.

 However, putting them on encounters makes them pretty random.
 Through the luck of the draw, you could certainly control none of the characters that have a particular trait.
 Not sure if there's a way around that?
 It's not ideal to have some cards that do nothing, though.
 Maybe they can do X thing, but if a character in the group has a trait, they do Y thing?

+# Showdowns

+Each chapter ends with a showdown.
+A showdown is a two pronged mission, intended to showcase stronger interactions between missions than are present during a regular session.
+Additionally, the achievements have **types** associated with them.
+The resolution of the showdown is based on how many of each type are collected during the session.
+There are three showdowns in the campaign.
+At the end of years two, four, and six.

+## Interactions

+Since both missions of the showdown are known, there is an oppotunity to have interactions between obstacles and cards from each mission.
+These are general patterns that might be used.

+* Trade-off: In this pattern, an effect for mission A could be positive, while it could be negative for mission B. Removing the effect depends on the situation.
+This could also be done with a threat, where more progress helps mission A but hinders mission B.
+* Conditional Chain: In this situation, an obstacle for mission A might need to be dealt with prior to the removal of an obstacle at mission B. This only becomes interesting if there is a different pressing situation at mission A that needs to be handled.
+* Remote Action: Actions at mission A could have a more direct impact for mission B. Adding or removing progress, making tasks easier or harder.

+### Brainstorm

+It most likely will not be possible to lose a showdown in the traditional sense.
+Six Winters is far more of a narrative experience than an optimization experience.
+But the consequences for the showdown should be stronger than for a regular mission, and should involve Red Bank to a larger degree, rather than only focusing on characters.

 # First Showdown Playtest